w3c/scribejs/README.md

 ### Browser

-The `BrowserView/` directory contains an HTML file which provides a basic UI for loading and editing IRC logs and processing them into Markdown.
+The `BrowserView/` directory contains an HTML file which provides a basic UI for loading and editing IRC logs and processing them into Markdown (see the [service on-line](https://w3c.github.io/scribejs/BrowserView/index.html)).
 See the [Installation](#installation) section below for more information.

 ### Command Line